ARCTraining/glossary-swd3/README.md

        - title: "Related Resource"
          url: "https://example.com"
    ```
+3. Commit your changes; you will have to open a pull request
-3. Commit your changes - the glossary will automatically update
+4. The glossary will automatically update